bryanburke/classic-coop-gaming-windows/guides/tool_scoop.md

    scoop install mingit-busybox
    ```

-   This command installs the MinGit package with the BusyBox shell for the
+   Scoop installs the MinGit package with the BusyBox shell for the smallest
-   smallest footprint possible.
+   footprint possible.
 1. Add the [games bucket][], which contains manifests for some of the software
    in other guides: